0xcert/framework/docs/api/ethereum.md

 A class instance `variable` holding a `string` which represents an Ethereum account address that plays the role of a receiver.

 ::: tip
-When you are deploying a new ledger, this variable represents ledger ID and is `null` until a mutation is completed.
+When you are deploying a new ledger, this variable represents the ledger ID and is `null` until a mutation is completed.
 :::

 ### senderId